-In the marriage relation, given before the fall of man and handed down from Eden to us, God designed to preserve love and happiness in the home order where the sting of life is not untarnished by sin.
-Where love has ruled in the home, even since the fall of man, happiness and prosperity have
+In the marriage relation, given before the fall of man and handed down from Eden to us, God designed to preuntarnished by sin.
+Where love has ruled in the home, even since the fall of man, happiness and prosperity have followed, and the efforts of Satan to despoil have been marked by defeat and failure.
+The home and family have been the target of Satan, for they are the safeguard to purity and the community.